TEG & the Civil Service

 FAQs

-There will be an application form specifically for applications from the Civil Service.
+We will open an application form specifically for applications from the Civil Service.
 If you work in the Civil Service and are registered for a course with OneLearning/Gaelchultúr, the TEG office will be in touch in week 4/5 of the course with information on how to register.

-2. Will I be able to postpone or cancel the exam after I register?
+Can I postpone or cancel the exam after I register?

 Your exam fee will not be refunded after the third week of term.
 If an applicant is unable to attend the exam under exceptional circumstances (for example, illness), the applicant may be allowed to postpone the exam until the next round of exams.
 Cases will be assessed as they arise.
 Applicants will be required to provide a doctor’s note in such cases.